 Taking fiber supplements also helps improve insulin sensitivity.
 Studies have shown that taking fiber supplements such as Psyllium husk, 2-3x daily, lowers blood sugar by up to 20% and it lasts the entire day.

-You’ll get remarkable results and also lower your blood sugar and cholesterol levels at the same time.
+You’ll get remarkable results and also support healthy blood sugar and cholesterol levels at the same time.

 Another way to increase insulin sensitivity is to exercise often, but keep the workouts really short, 45 minutes or less.